pat-marty/the-local-ibex-source/content/en/docs/hiking/kroentenhuette_sac.md

 <p align="center">
     <img src="IMG_2077.JPG" alt="" class="portrait">
     <em>Another view of the waterfalls coming down from the Obersee.
-Here you can see the <hl>Kröntenhütte</hl> to the left of the falls.</em>
+Here we can see the <hl>Kröntenhütte</hl> to the left of the falls.</em>
 </p>

 <p align="center">
     <img src="IMG_2089.JPG" alt="" class="landscape">
     <em>The only (slightly) exposed part of the hike.
-This short passage is immediately after the <hl>Fulensee</hl> and takes you down to the <hl>Alpbach</hl> river.
+This short passage is immediately after the <hl>Fulensee</hl> and took us down to the <hl>Alpbach</hl> river.
 While the path here is quite wide and most of the descent is secured by chains, I could imagine this being a little more sketchy when wet.</em>
 </p>

 <p align="center">